Idumania378/Group-A-Project/README.md

 ## Contributing

 We welcome contributions from the community!
-Follow our [Contribution Guidelines](CONTRIBUTING.md) if you'd like to contribute to the Sample School Website.

 ## License